 Notes exported from Evernote via .enex files can be imported into Joplin, including the formatted content (which is converted to Markdown), resources (images, attachments, etc.) and complete metadata (geolocation, updated time, created time, etc.).
+Plain Markdown files can also be imported.
 More Info »

-The notes can be synchronised with various targets including the file system (for example with a network directory) or with Microsoft OneDrive.
+The notes can be synchronised with various cloud services including Nextcloud, Dropbox, OneDrive, WebDAV or the file system (for example with a network directory).
 When synchronising the notes, notebooks, tags and other metadata are saved to plain text files which can be easily inspected, backed up and moved around.

 -Offline first, so the entire data is always available on the device even without an internet connection.

 -Synchronises to a plain text format, which can be easily manipulated, backed up, or exported to a different format.